Terri Messman, Ph.D.

 In 2017, I traveled to Sedona Arizona to learn more about mindful self-compassion, under the direction of Kristin Neff Ph.D. and Christopher Germer, Ph.D.
 This training was brought back to the lab, and we are currently examining whether self-compassion may be a buffer for negative outcomes related to childhood maltreatment.

 Hobbies & Interests

-I am a lover of animals and all things Harry Potter.
-I am a Ravenclaw at heart, as I love learning and thinking creatively.
+I am a lover of animals and mother to four furbabies (a dog and 3 cats).
+I am a Ravenclaw at heart, I love learning and thinking creatively.

 I enjoy nature, particularly walking my dog in the woods in the wee hours of the morning.
-I also enjoy watching professional tennis (my favorite player is Rafael Nadal) and reading (HP of course, anything by Katherine Arden, and historical fiction).
+I also enjoy watching professional tennis (my favorite player is Rafael Nadal) and reading (Especially the Winter of the Witch Trilogy by Katherine Arden, or historical fiction with strong female protagonists).
 A foundation of self-care is my meditation and yoga practice.

 I don't watch a lot of Netflix, Amazon Prime, or Hulu, so I am usually late to the party on popular shows.
-I did enjoy The Queen's Gambit, The Mandalorian, and How to Get Away With Murder.
+I did enjoy The Queen's Gambit, Inventing Anna, and How to Get Away With Murder.
 With my kids, I enjoy binge-watching Brooklyn Nine-Nine, Scooby-Doo, Where Are You! and Scooby-Doo, Mystery Incorporated!